 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken meal, deboned chicken, brown rice, oatmeal, pearled barley, green peas, chicken fat, beet pulp, alfalfa, natural chicken flavor, flaxseed, apples, carrots, whole eggs, pumpkin, potassium chloride, salmon oil, dl methionine, choline chloride, sodium tripolyphosphate, pomegranate, cranberries, sea salt, chicory root (prebiotic), vitamins & minerals (vitamin E, vitamin A, vitamin D3, vitamin B3, vitamin C, vitamin B5, vitamin B1, vitamin B2, beta-carotene, vitamin B6, vitamin B9, vitamin B7, vitamin B12, zinc proteinate, ferrous sulfate, iron proteinate, zinc oxide, copper proteinate, copper sulfate, manganese proteinate, manganous oxide, calcium iodate, sodium selenite), glucosamine, Yucca schidigera, spinach, celery seeds, peppermint, chamomile, turmeric, dried rosemary
+Ingredients: Chicken meal, deboned chicken, brown rice, peas, oatmeal, pearled barley, chicken fat (preserved with mixed tocopherols), lentils, dried beet pulp, flaxseed, dehydrated alfalfa meal, natural chicken flavor, salmon oil, whole eggs, apples, carrots, pumpkin, potassium chloride, dl-methionine, choline chloride, pomegranate, cranberries, chicory root extract, vitamins & minerals (vitamin E supplement, vitamin A supplement, vitamin D3 supplement, niacin (source of vitamin B3), d-calcium pantothenate (source of vitamin B5), thiamine mononitrate (source of vitamin B1), riboflavin (source of vitamin B2), beta-carotene, pyridoxine hydrochloride (source of vitamin B6), folic acid, biotin, vitamin B12 supplement, zinc proteinate, ferrous sulfate, iron proteinate, zinc oxide, copper proteinate, copper sulfate, manganese proteinate, manganous oxide, calcium iodate, selenium yeast), salt, glucosamine hydrochloride, Yucca schidigera extract, spinach, celery seeds, peppermint, chamomile, turmeric, ginger, rosemary

 |Estimated Nutrient Content|